tylerharter/caraza-harter-com/tyler/workshops/docker-s21/overview.md

 We'll also be learning the following Docker commands: `pull`, `images`, `run`, `ps`, `kill`, `rm`, `rmi`, `build`.

+The workshop will be mostly live demos, but there will also be a [few slides](workshop.pdf).

 # Preparation

 Please come with a Linux VM running on Azure, with docker installed: [DIRECTIONS HERE](prep.html).